buuug7/notes/css/basic.md

 The blockquote will not take up the whole width available, but will remain 600px wide in any situation:

-- if the browser window is less wide than 600px,it will show a horizontal scrolling bar
+- if the browser window is less wide than 600px, it will show a horizontal scrolling bar
-- if the browser window is wider than 600px,the blockquote will stay 600px wide and not take up the whole space
+- if the browser window is wider than 600px, the blockquote will stay 600px wide and not take up the whole space

-because we have only set the width, the blockquote remains fluid in height,the height becomes the variable dimension to fit the blockquote's content.
+because we have only set the width, the blockquote remains fluid in height, the height becomes the variable dimension to fit the blockquote's content.

 ### Setting both height and width